Avandelta/Oculus/Context/English/BASIS.md

 # Main rules of Project

-## Chapter I: Manager of server.
+## Chapter I: Ruler.

-1.) **Manager of server** - is a position assigned or edited only by developers or auditors, it is responsible for managing the administration of the server (hereinafter referred to as the administration) and the server.
+1.) **Ruler** - is a position assigned or edited only by developers or auditors, it is responsible for managing the administration of the server (hereinafter referred to as the administration) and the server.

 2.)
-The manager of server has the right to completely dissolve the entire administration if these conditions are met (or) ⁽¹⁾:
+The ruler has the right to completely dissolve the entire administration if these conditions are met (or) ⁽¹⁾:

     2.1) According to the results of general voting on this server, at least ½ (half) of the voters chose the item for the complete dissolution of the administration.
     2.2) Written decree or direct consent of the developers to the action of the type of dissolution of the entire administration.

 3.)
-The manager of server is limited by some conditions, but also has the right to ⁽²⁾:
+The ruler is limited by some conditions, but also has the right to ⁽²⁾:

     3.1) Full editing in accordance with the terms of the agreement and project quality standards: